 Twin-to-twin transfusion is the unequal sharing of blood supply between twins that affects 13 to 33% of monozygotic, monochorionic twin pregnancies.
 When significant blood transfer occurs, the donor twin may become very anemic and develop heart failure, while the recipient may become polycythemic and develop hyperviscosity syndrome Perinatal Polycythemia and Hyperviscosity Syndrome Polycythemia is an abnormal increase in red blood cell mass, defined in neonates as a venous hematocrit ≥ 65%; this increase can lead to hyperviscosity with sludging of blood within vessels... read more .

-Cord malformations include velamentous insertion of the umbilical cord, vasa previa Vasa Previa Vasa previa occurs when membranes that contain fetal blood vessels connecting the umbilical cord and placenta overlie or are within 2 cm of the internal cervical os.
-Vasa previa can occur on... read more , or abdominal or placental insertion; the mechanism of hemorrhage, which is often massive, rapid, and life threatening, is by cord vessel shearing or rupture.
+Cord malformations include velamentous insertion of the umbilical cord, vasa previa Vasa Previa In vasa previa, membranes that contain fetal blood vessels connecting the umbilical cord and placenta overlie or are within 2 cm of the internal cervical os.
+Diagnosis is by ultrasonography... read more , or abdominal or placental insertion; the mechanism of hemorrhage, which is often massive, rapid, and life threatening, is by cord vessel shearing or rupture.

 The 2 important placental abnormalities causing hemorrhage are placenta previa Placenta Previa Placenta previa is implantation of the placenta over or near the internal os of the cervix.
-Typically, painless vaginal bleeding with bright red blood occurs after 20 weeks gestation.
-Diagnosis... read more and abruptio placentae Abruptio Placentae Abruptio placentae is premature separation of a normally implanted placenta from the uterus, usually after 20 weeks gestation.
+It typically manifests as painless vaginal bleeding after 20 weeks gestation; the source of bleeding... read more and placental abruption Placental Abruption (Abruptio Placentae) Placental abruption (abruptio placentae) is premature separation of the placenta from the uterus, usually after 20 weeks gestation.
 It can be an obstetric emergency.
-Manifestations may include vaginal... read more .
+Manifestations may include... read more .

 Perinatal hemorrhage may be caused by